gdahilig/Algorithms-ObjC/README.md

 1. A Class that performs the algorithm.
 2. A Test case verify the algorithm.

-Per my usual development flow, these algorithms are written in TDD fashion where I create the basic algorithm class with at least one method that implements the algorithm, then follow it with a test method.
-I'm testing all along the way.
+Per my usual development flow, these algorithms are written in TDD fashion where I'm testing all along the way.
 While it does create overhead in implementation, the results what I hope is highly testable code.

 ## Algorithms